Joseph-Sabu/test-project/README.md

 Create a new fork out of the feature branch.
-It has the most recent code
+It has the most recent code.
+Added new contributors.git